-MFF occupies 15,000 sq ft (8,000 sq ft of cleanroom space) and provides access to state-of-the-art micro- and nanofabrication equipment including photolithography, thin-film deposition, plasma and chemical etching, and characterization processes.
+WNF occupies 15,000 sq ft (8,000 sq ft of cleanroom space) and provides access to state-of-the-art micro- and nanofabrication equipment including photolithography, thin-film deposition, plasma and chemical etching, and characterization processes.
 Wet processing is divided into acid/base chemical etching and a suite of lithography equipment capable of 1 µm resolution using contact aligners.
 Advanced electron beam lithography (EBL) with resolutions down to 8 nm is available on a JEOL JBX-6300FS system.
 Thin-film processing features a broad range of deposition options for metals and dielectrics via sputtering, evaporation and chemical vapor deposition; etching of dielectrics and metals is performed via reactive ion etching.
 High-temperature deposition equipment includes plasma-enhanced CVD, low-pressure CVD for silicon nitride and oxides, growth of silicon dioxide through wet oxidation, and a carbon nanotube reactor.
-MFF also houses soft lithography, dip-pen nanolithography and nano-imprinting tools.
+WNF also houses soft lithography, dip-pen nanolithography and nano-imprinting tools.

-NTUF recently relocated to the new Molecular Engineering and Science Building (MolES).
+MAF recently relocated to the new Molecular Engineering and Science Building (MolES).
 It is equipped with a broad range of tools that include cell culture facility, scanning probe microscopies, laser scanning confocal microscopy, fluorescence microscopy, Raman confocal microscopy, surface plasmon resonance spectroscopy, 2D X-ray diffraction, ellipsometry and scanning and transmission electron microscopies with EDS capabilities.
-NTUF also provides complementary e-beam lithography on the SEM for prototyping and research.
+MAF also provides complementary e-beam lithography on the SEM for prototyping and research.

 Well-established training programs allow users to master tools quickly.
 UW-NNIN operates as a cost facility and is available on a 24/7 basis for qualified users from both academia and industry.